ConsumerDataStandardsAustralia/standards/utils/README.md

 It does the following:
 * Change the version number of the standards in the intro markdown
 * Change the version number in each of the master swagger files in swagger-gen
-* Add an entry to the change log table for the new version
+* Add an entry to the Changelog and archives table for the new version
 * Create the release notes file for the new version with blank content and all of the references to the version updated
-* Add an entry for the previous version in the archives table
 * Remove all of the diff statements except for the one in the intro section that outlines how the diff tab works (_version_delta_intro.md)

 ## Usage